GRB Spectrum from Gradual Dissipation in a Magnetized Outflow: Abstract

 \section{Abstract}

-Modeling of many gamma-ray burst (GRB) prompt emission spectra requires, in addition to the Band function whose $\nu{}F_\nu$ spectrum peaks at $E_{\rm{}pk}$, a (quasi-) thermal spectral component at photon energies $E<E_{\rm{}pk}$ that sometimes produces a double-hump spectrum.
-The origin of these spectral components remains unclear.
-In photospheric emission models, a prominent thermal component broadened by sub-photospheric dissipation, the nature of which is unknown, is expected to be released at the photospheric radius, $r_{\rm ph}\sim10^{12}\,$cm.
-We consider an ultra-relativistic strongly magnetized outflow with a striped-wind magnetic-field structure undergoing gradual and continuous magnetic energy dissipation at $r<r_s$ that heats and accelerates the flow, leading to a bulk Lorentz factor $\Gamma(r)=\Gamma_\infty\min[1,(r/r_s)^{1/3}]$, where typically $r_{\rm ph}<r_s$.
+Modeling of many GRB prompt emission spectra sometimes requires a (quasi) thermal spectral component in addition to the Band function that sometimes leads to a double-hump spectrum, the origin of which remains unclear.
+In photospheric emission models, a prominent thermal component broadened by sub-photospheric dissipation is expected to be released at the photospheric radius, $r_{\rm ph}\sim10^{12}\,$cm.
+We consider an ultra-relativistic strongly magnetized steady outflow with a striped-wind magnetic-field structure undergoing gradual and continuous magnetic energy dissipation at $r<r_s$ that heats and accelerates the flow to a bulk Lorentz factor $\Gamma(r)=\Gamma_\infty\min[1,(r/r_s)^{1/3}]$, where typically $r_{\rm ph}<r_s$.
 Similar dynamics and energy dissipation rates are also expected in highly-variable magnetized outflows without stripes/field-reversals.
-Two modes of particle energy injection into the emission region are considered: (a) power-law electrons, e.g. accelerated by magnetic reconnection, and (b) continuous distributed heating of all electrons (and $e^\pm$-pairs), e.g. attributed to magneto-hydrodynamic instabilities.
-Time-resolved energy spectra in the outflow's local comoving frame are obtained using a numerical code that evolves coupled kinetic equations for a photon-electron-positron plasma.
-We find that (i) the thermal component consistently peaks at $(1+z)E_{\rm pk}\sim0.2-1\,$MeV, for a source at redshift $z$, and becomes subdominant if the total injected energy density exceeds the thermal one, $U_{\rm inj}'>U_{\rm th}'$, (ii) power-law electrons cool mainly by synchrotron emission whereas mildly relativistic and almost monoenergetic electrons in the distributed heating scenario cool by Comptonization on thermal peak photons, (iii) both scenarios can yield a low-energy break at $E_{\rm br}\approx E_{\rm th}$, that may be consistent with breaks found for some GRBs, and (iv) the $0.5(1+z)^{-1}\,$keV X-ray emission is suppressed in the power-law injection case, but observable soft X-ray emission is expected for the distributed heating scenario.
-Energy-dependent linear polarization is an important diagnostic to differentiate between the two energy injection scenarios.
+Two modes of particle energy injection are considered: (a) power-law electrons, e.g. accelerated by magnetic reconnection, and (b) distributed heating of all electrons (and $e^\pm$-pairs), e.g. due to magneto-hydrodynamic instabilities.
+Steady-state spectra are obtained using a numerical code that evolves coupled kinetic equations for a photon-electron-positron plasma.
+We find that (i) the thermal component consistently peaks at $(1+z)E_{\rm pk}\sim0.2-1\,$MeV, for a source at redshift $z$, and becomes subdominant if the total injected energy density exceeds the thermal one, (ii) power-law electrons cool mainly by synchrotron emission whereas mildly relativistic and almost monoenergetic electrons in the distributed heating scenario cool by Comptonization on thermal peak photons, (iii) both scenarios can yield a low-energy break, and (iv) the $\sim0.5(1+z)^{-1}\,$keV X-ray emission is suppressed in scenario (a) whereas it is expected in scenario (b).
+Energy-dependent linear polarization can differentiate between the two particle heating scenarios.